lightning-offerout – Command for offering payments¶

 (WARNING: experimental-offers only)

-offerout amount description [vendor] [label] [absolute_expiry] [refund_for]
+offerout amount description [issuer] [label] [absolute_expiry] [refund_for]

 The offerout RPC command creates an offer, which is a request to